 This description may contain forward-looking statements on future results and projections.
-These are based on information currently available on the date this page was prepared and on certain assumptions that we deem reasonable.
+These are based on information currently available on March 28, 2019 and on certain assumptions that we deem reasonable.

 1. Business environment

 To maximize the performance (conversion: purchase and application) of the commerce business operators, our clients, the Group provides marketing solutions from attracting customers to maintaining them, and they are correlated with the expansion and diffusion of the e-commerce market.
 We expect the e-commerce market to continue to expand.
 However, if the merchandise volume does not expand as expected due to rapid changes in the environment surrounding the Internet and other factors, the Group’s results could be significantly affected.

 The Group provides marketing solutions, including a pay-per-performance Internet ad distribution service on the Internet, and they are correlated with the expansion and diffusion of the Internet advertising market.
 Although the Internet advertising market is expanding, the advertising market is susceptible to the business environment.
 The adverse effect of a decline in aggregate ad spending in the Internet advertising market due to volatile business conditions could significantly affect the Group’s results.

 The Group provides services primarily to support B-to-C e-commerce, and these services are correlated with consumer spending trends.
 If long-term stagnation in the domestic market results in sluggish growth in the domestic e-commerce market and Internet advertising market, the Group’s results could be significantly affected.